jzohrab/lute/docs/development.md

-  db:which                 What db connecting to dev dev:class                Show public interface methods of class dev:data                 Abuse the testing system to load the dev db with some data. dev:dumpserver           Start the dump server dev:find                 search specific parts of code using grep dev:nukecache            blow things away, b/c symfony likes to cache
+  db:which                 What db connecting to dev dev:class                Show public interface methods of class dev:data:load            Abuse the testing system to load the dev db with some data. dev:data:clear           Abuse the testing system to wipe the dev db. dev:dumpserver           Start the dump server dev:find                 search specific parts of code using grep dev:nukecache            blow things away, b/c symfony likes to cache